 - The 24-hour period is a rolling window: for example, if you send messages to 2,000 recipients at 8:30am, then messages to 5,000 recipients at 12 noon, then messages to 2,000 recipients at 2:30pm, and messages to 1,000 recipients at 4pm, you won't be able to send any more messages until 8:30am the next day.

 - If you try to send a message after exceeding the limit, you will either see an immediate error about the recipient limit, or the message will be returned to you with an error.
 Save the message to your Drafts folder and try again later.

-- A message will only be delivered if it can be delivered to all the recipients without going over the 10,000-limit.
-For example, if you've already sent messages to 9,900 recipients, and you attempt to send one message to 150 recipients, it will not be delivered because it would be 50 recipients over your limit for the 24-hour period.
+- A message will only be delivered if it can be delivered to all the recipients without going over the 10,000 limit.
+For example, if you've already sent messages to 9,900 recipients, and you attempt to send one message to 150 recipients, the second message will not be delivered because it would be 50 recipients over your limit for the 24-hour period.